-This is the story of how I found true love after years of broken relationships and misery.
+This is the story of my relationships.
+How I found true love after years of broken relationships and misery.

 Growing up, I always thought that marriage was one of the oddest ordeals.
 My parents stuck together for the sake of children while they were a really poor fit for each other.
-Meanwhile, many of my family members and neighbors were married, but most of them seemed pretty miserable to me.
+Many of family members and neighbors were married.
+However, most of them seemed pretty miserable to me.

 I thought that I was a freak for not understanding this whole marriage ordeal.
 As a result, it created a lot of confusing impressions and beliefs in my mind.

-Luckily, by the time I moved to NY, my parents were done torturing each other as well as myself in the process.
+Luckily, by the time I moved to NY, my parents were done torturing each other and me in the process.
 My dad was living in Brooklyn, while my mom was a million miles away.
-So, I ended up living with my dad for a bit.
+I ended up living my dad for a bit.

 A few years went by, and I established myself in my new environment.
-Yet, deep inside, I still did not believe in a happy marriage.
-At this point, I felt that there was something fundamentally wrong with me.
+Deep inside, I still did not believe in happy marriage.
+Provided that, I felt that there was something fundamentally wrong with me.

 Don’t Get Pressured Into Relationships.

-By the time I turned 23, I was ready to get married.
+So, by the time I turned 23, I was ready to get married.
 All I needed was to find someone who would love me and take care of me.
-Unfortunately, after dating quite a few men, I believed that I could not love anyone.
-However, I was determined to get married so I could fit in and stop being a freak!
+After dating quite a few men, I believed that I was not capable of loving anyone.
+However, I was determined to get married so I can fit in and stop being a freak!

 I found my “perfect” match.
 We dated for about four beautiful months.
 It was almost like a Hollywood movie: the flowers, the gifts, and the romance.
 Finally, with some encouragement from me, my prince proposed.
 We went to the city hall and got married.
 The marriage procedure felt like signing a bail for someone in the NYC 17th precinct – amusingly ridiculous.

-We rented a small one-bedroom apartment, and my suffering began.
-I am not a big person, but I need lots of space.
+We rented a small one bedroom apartment, and my suffering began.
+I am a not a big person, but I need lots of space.
 Granted, I always had space with my own bathroom and bedroom.
-But, sharing a bed with another person really put a toll on me.
+Sharing a bed with another person really put a toll on me.

-My ex-husband was an amazing and very kind person.
-Unfortunately, this made things even worse.
-Everyone told me that this is how marriage is supposed to be.
-It would help if you sacrificed a bit.
+My ex-husband was an amazing and a very kind person.
+It made things even worse.
+Everyone told me that this how marriage supposed to be.
+You need to sacrifice a bit.
 Your husband is an angel, and you should be grateful.

 Nonetheless, I tried desperately to figure out what was wrong with me.
 I was unhappy in a “happy” marriage.
 Everything that looked perfect outside felt bad inside.
 I was struggling to make things work.